oryabkov/cuda_batch_linsolvers_test/README.md

   to be not as efficient as LU decomposition itself.
 So we consider here whole problem of linear systems solution, not just its parts.
-* In chem kinetics linear systems with sparse matrices may emerge and because some librarires provide special treatment for sparse case, we also investigated dependency on matrix sparcity (i.e. fraction of nonzero elements).
-Of course, sparcity does not effect dense solvers.
+* In chem kinetics linear systems with sparse matrices may emerge and because some libraries provide special treatment for sparse case, we also investigated dependency on matrix sparsity (i.e. fraction of nonzero elements).
+Of course, sparsity does not effect dense solvers.
 * Separate issue is pivoting.
 Look at REAMDE.md file in solution's subdirectory to know whether this solution have support for pivoting.

 ## Contacts
-Sorry, we are currently preparing other benchmark utils for public placement.
+Sorry, we are currently preparing other benchmark utilities for public placement.
 Also pivoting support is not ready for handwritten solutions yet.
-If you are interested in benchmark results from paper [1] or have some problems building tests or have better soltion for the problem, you may contact me at oleg.contacts@yandex.ru
+If you are interested in benchmark results from paper [1] or have some problems building tests or have better solution for the problem, you may contact me at oleg.contacts@yandex.ru

 ## Связаться с нами